St Bride’s Matronal Festival: Choral Eucharist with Orchestra

-All are welcome to join us as we come together to celebrate our patron saint, St Bride – otherwise known as Brigid of Kildare – as she takes centre stage in this annual festival service on Sunday 4th Feburary at 11am.
+All are welcome to join us as we come together to celebrate our matron saint, St Bride – otherwise known as Brigid of Kildare – as she takes centre stage in this annual festival service on Sunday 26th January at 11am.

-To mark of our patronal fesitval, we are delighted that the St Bride’s Orchestra will be joining our choir in a performance of Haydn’s Missa in honorem B.V.M. in E flat major.
+We are delighted that the St Bride’s Orchestra will be joining our choir in a performance of Joseph Rheinberger’s Mass in C, Op 169.

 Bride or Brigid was born in the fifth century near Kildare in Ireland, the daughter of a rich man who went on to embrace the religious life, found a number of abbeys and is the patroness of Ireland.